gabesoft/watch-fs/README.md

 Both functions will be called when traversing the file system with the full path of each
 file or directory encountered.

-The example below will watch only the specified folder and will recurse only one folder below
+The example below will watch the specified folder and will recurse only one folder below

 ```javascript
 var watcher = new Watcher({